Getting the Foot in the Door

-I moved to London a few months ago because I wanted to be in the center of the art action
+I moved to London a few months ago because I wanted to be in the centre of the art action.

 I wanted to find a job in the arts industry (in an arts organisation or as an assistant to an artist.
 Wild dreams you may say!).
-All I had was passion – I had no fine arts degree except for a year of attendance in a ceramic art school in Spain.
-But the fact is I am ready to do anything)
+All I had was passion – I had no fine arts degree except for a year of attendance at a ceramic art school in Spain.
+But the fact is I am ready to do anything.

 Unfortunately, the art scene here is more than a battlefield.